 - Offer products that give you a huge margin.
 The product can be anything, but even after a heavy mark-up, it must seem reasonable to the customer.

 - If you’ve already decided on your products and don’t want to change tracks now, make sure you offer the best possible quality, both of the product itself and of your service.

 6. You’re Not Actually Competing With The Biggies

 Established retail stores in the mall are not your competitors, simply because people approach these stores with a very different mindset.
 You don’t have the same sales targets as them, or the same consequences should you fail.

-As a kiosk, you have a lot of leeway to experiment with your products, because you’re not shoehorning yourself into one category to begin with.
+As a kiosk, you have leeway to experiment with your products because you’re not shoehorning yourself into one category, to begin with.
 Take advantage of this.
-Always keep a good inventory of what your fastest selling item is.
+Always keep a good inventory of what your fastest-selling item is.

 Always talk to the mall management about any plans of expansion they may have that could affect your small business negatively.